 The pandemic has been devastating on so many levels leaving the world craving prior normalcy.
 When you see how the globe has shifted in the last 9 months, the refocus on nature, health, and family, I can’t think of anything more tragic than returning to how things were before.
 At Amazonas Explorer, we don’t want things to go back to normal, we want to learn from this experience and be part of the change in the industry that will help combat climate change, preserve pristine natural areas, and create a space for local cultures to thrive.
 Nature is warning us of things to come if we keep consuming at the level we were before, and as a company, we are willing to put our profit where our beliefs lay.

 Moving forward Amazonas Explorer has decided to continue our fight against climate change.
-In addition to being a B-Corp, a member of 1% FTP, a member of TAP, and carbon-neutral, for 2021 we are taking the appropriate steps to become carbon positive, and join “Tourism Declares a Climate Emergency”, a community made up of 147 travel organizations who have declared an emergency and “Science Based Targets”, leading the way to a zero-carbon economy to drive sustainable growth.
+In addition to being a B-Corp, a member of 1% FTP, a member of TAP, and carbon-neutral, for 2021 we are taking the appropriate steps to become carbon positive, and join “Tourism Declares a Climate Emergency”, a community made up of 147 travel organizations who have declared an emergency and “Science-Based Targets”, leading the way to a zero-carbon economy to drive sustainable growth.
 Click here to read about what brought us to the decision to join “Toursim Declares a Climate Emergency”.

 Right now, with tourism being shut down for the majority of 2020, we have not been able to plant our usual number of trees for our 1% For The Planet project.
 To help bridge the gap, we have started a GoFundMe campaign to meet our 2020 donation to plant 10,000 native tree’s in the Lares watershed.
 Click Here to learn more about what we are doing or make a donation.
 As a player in the tourism industry, we are excited about the opportunity to NOT go back to normal but to become more regenerative and thoughtful in the manner we conduct business.8